playsms/docker-playsms/README.md

 UID=19191
 ```

-Change playSMS DB password at least, and save it.
+Change playSMS DB password and web admin password at least, and save it.
 The DB host should be `mariadb` unless you've changed it in [compose.yaml](https://github.com/playsms/docker-playsms/blob/master/compose.yaml).

 Next, to install and then use it run this:
 ```
 docker compose up
 ```

+Note that web admin password is `changemeplease` if you dont change it on `.env` file.

 # Usage